Who's Got Game Now? A Parent Video Game Guide

 - The Worst Video Games for Kids: 7 Offenders

-- Know What’s in the Video Game
+- Playing the Blame Game

 Are you one of those people who has trouble programming the DVR to record your favorite show?
 You're not alone.
 Technology moves at light speed, so you need to do more than quickstep to keep up.
 The same goes for the video games your kids want to play.
 If you don't know what an RPG or FPS game is, it's a good idea to start learning—and fast!
 Here's a parent video game guide to help you hurdle the biggest obstacles in the video gaming world.